-PPGP Scoring Rubric: The superintendent uses this rubric to score the completed PGPG and principal reflection at the end of the school year as part of the Portfolio Review.
+PPGP Scoring Rubric: The superintendent, deputy superintendent, or designee uses this rubric to score the completed PGPG and principal reflection at the end of the school year as part of the Portfolio Review.
 The score is used as one component of the total Principal Portfolio score.